yoasif/yoasif.github.io/_posts/2025-03-02-who-else-is-surprised-that-mozilla-uses-technical-and-interaction-data-for-advertising-purposes-on-the-new-tab-page.markdown

 ### Ads are optional / You can use a blank new tab

-I know ads are optional.
-I just don't expect that after sharing technical and interaction data to help **improve Firefox**, that Mozilla would turn around and monetize that technical data by linking it to advertising data in ways that Mozilla specifically disclaims in their documentation.
+I know that ads are optional.
+I just don't expect that after sharing technical and interaction data to help improve Firefox, that Mozilla would turn around and monetize that technical data by linking it to advertising data in ways that Mozilla [specifically disclaims](#mozilla-was-upfront-about-this--rtfm) in their documentation.

 [^1]: "[Content recommendations on the Firefox New Tab page - FAQ](https://support.mozilla.org/en-US/kb/new-tab/revision/285809)"  Sep 30, 2024, 11:09:15 AM.
 [^2]: "[Sponsored shortcuts on the New Tab page](https://support.mozilla.org/en-US/kb/sponsor-privacy/revision/277826)"   Mar 12, 2024, 2:17:43 PM.